-- A. Any local or State competition shall have one (1) qualified steward. - B. A Conference Competition shall have three(3) qualified stewards.
+- A. Any local or State competition shall have one (1) qualified steward or three (3) volunteer coaches selected by random draw. - B. A Conference Competition shall have three(3) qualified stewards.
 One steward shall act as the draw steward. - C. The National Finals Competition shall have not more than five (5) qualified stewards.